ABOUT THE WISE PROGRAM

 STIPENDS & HOUSING

-Housing is provided for the students at the expense of the sponsoring societies.
-The WISE societies pay for the students, costs of which typically run approximately $4,000 per student.
+Additionally, the WISE sponsoring societies provide housing for the students, costs of which typically run approximately $4,000 per student.
 Students are housed in triple or quad rooms - singles are not available - in a dormitory on the campus of George Washington University in the heart of Washington, DC.
 If a WISE student chooses to not live with the group in WISE-sponsored housing, the student must fund their own housing arrangements.

 Here are some examples of what others have had to say about the WISE program: